 Atomik.biz provides fully-featured business-quality VoIP telephone systems and offers everything from a single VoIP phone to a fully functional call centre PBX with Interactive Voice Menus (IVM), remote extensions and call queues.
 We also provide professional bespoke messages for voice menus, on hold and call queues.

 What is VoIP?

 Voice over IP (VoIP) is a technology that allows the Internet to carry voice conversations.
 This technology has several advantages over standard telephone systems.
-VoIP is much cheaper as there is no need to pay the line rental on numerous phone lines.
-Call charges are less expensive than land lines, especially overseas.
-Phone numbers are not tied to physical phone lines and can move with a user.
-Remote users can participate in a company phone system from anywhere with a reliable Internet connection.
+VoIP is much cheaper as there is no need to pay line rental on numerous phone lines and call charges are less expensive than landlines, especially overseas.
+Phone numbers are independent of physical phone lines and can move with the business.
+Remote users can have an extension on the company phone system from anywhere that has a reliable Internet connection.

 3CX Phone System

-The 3CX VoIP telephone System is an open standard Windows-based IP PBX that provides superior features and flexibility at a far lower cost and replaces traditional PBX hardware phones.
-It supports popular SIP phones, VoIP providers and traditional PSTN lines.
-3CX Phone System’s web-based management console makes it easy to configure, eliminating the need for expensive maintenance.
+The 3CX VoIP telephone system is an open standard Windows-based IP PBX that provides superior features and flexibility at a far lower cost and replaces traditional PBX hardware phones.
+It supports popular SIP phones, VoIP providers and PSTN lines.
+3CX uses a web-based management console that makes it easy to configure, eliminating the need for expensive onsite maintenance.

 What’s more, you can log in to 3CX from any computer or smartphone to see the status and presence of other users from your office and any bridged offices around the world.

 3CX VoIP telephone System includes an iPhone and Android client that allows you to make and receive office calls on your IOS or Android device from anywhere.
 Save on telecommunications costs by making internal office calls free of charge, and keep your mobile number confidential by using the office caller ID.
 Never miss that all-important call by answering calls made to your office extension from anywhere.

-3CX Phone System is available in several editions based on the number of simultaneous calls (internal & external) your company makes.
+The 3CX Phone System is available in several editions based on the number of simultaneous calls (internal & external) your company makes.
 Upgrades are activated instantly with a license key – there’s no need to reinstall 3CX Phone System.
-A detailed feature comparison table can be found here.
+Find a detailed feature comparison table here.